Solitary (TV series): Episode 9: The Union 2.0

 In this Reunion, the guests are introduced one-by-one in the order they quit.
 Upon seeing Number 9 (J. P.), Number 7 (Tyler) jumps on top of him in an embrace, rather than out of anger.
 Number 8 (Phu) is the last to come out, but not from backstage, from his pod door, suggesting that the pods were moved to the stage area before the taping of the special.
 The host then asks general questions about the show.
 Number 5 (Leroy) was given the pizza he wanted.

 At one point, the host, Todd Newton, brought out the bed of nails from the first episode and has Phu stand on it barefoot.
 He was able not only to talk but also to jump up and down on the nails.
 Next, family members and friends got a chance to ask questions.

-Two diversions from the last season's special: first, the guests got to ask questions to Val, whose voice was amplified.
+Differing from the reunion special of the first season, the contestants were given the opportunity to ask questions of Val.
 When Number 4 (Kimberly, the first to quit) asked who Val thought would win, she started by saying she thought Number 4 would win, but then went on to say all the other numbers except Number 9.
 When J. P. asked why, Val responded that she knew he was not going to win because she knew about his history of losing reality television shows.
-After other questions were asked, the show ends with Number 8 being given the $50,000 check, saying he'd spend it on various stuff for his family (such as to finish car payments), and the group hugs.
+After other questions were asked, the show ends with Number 8 being given the $50,000 check, Number 8 saying that he would use the winnings to help his family (such as finishing off car payments), and the group hugging.